 3. Credit Impact:

-The initial hard inquiry from a refinancing application can temporarily lower your credit score.
+The initial hard inquiry on your CIBIL report from a transfer application can temporarily lower your score.

-The world of education loans can seem daunting, but the truth about student loan refinancing is that it's a powerful and accessible tool for financial empowerment.
-By busting these pervasive education loan refinancing myths, you can move past common misconceptions and make a decision based on facts, not fiction.
+The world of education loans can seem daunting, but the truth about education loan refinancing is that, in India, a balance transfer is a powerful and accessible tool for financial empowerment.
+By busting these pervasive myths, you can move past common misconceptions and make a decision based on facts, not fiction.

-Whether your goal is to secure a lower interest rate, simplify your payments, or gain more control over your debt, a well-informed approach to refinancing can help you achieve financial freedom sooner than you think.
+Whether your goal is to secure a lower interest rate, simplify your payments, or gain more control over your debt, a well-informed approach to a balance transfer can help you achieve financial freedom sooner than you think.

-With Propelld, refinancing becomes seamless, offering quick digital approvals, competitive rates, and flexible repayment options tailored to your needs.
+With Propelld, the process becomes seamless, offering quick digital approvals, competitive rates, and flexible repayment options tailored to your needs.
 Take control of your education loan today and secure a stress-free financial future.

 Take the first step towards your future—Apply with Propelld today!